Our Mission, Vision and Values

-Mission: To support the networking and data dissemination needs of our members and the global community by linking the functional sectors of observation, research, application, education and ultimate use of Earth science.
+Mission: To support the networking and data dissemination needs of our members and the global Earth science data community by linking the functional sectors of observation, research, application, education and use of Earth science.

 Vision: To be a leader in promoting the collection, stewardship and use of Earth science data, information and knowledge that is responsive to societal needs.

 Our work is guided and informed by the following beliefs and commitments.

 Openness: ESIP is a neutral platform committed to a culture of teamwork and collaboration.

 Participation: We value and recognize the voluntary work done by our many partners organizations and individual contributors.